 Barbecue sauces have a uniquely Southern and Western U.S. history.
 Most experts agree that the practice of adding sauce and spices to meat and fish began early in our history, with Native Americans teaching the art to early European settlers.
 The natives probably developed the process as part of an attempt to keep meats and fish from spoiling quickly.
 Salt played a major role in those early barbecue sauces, and salt is a well-known preservative in the meat curing process.

 Continuing our trek westward, we come to the acknowledged center of the barbecue universe Kansas City!
 Kansas City barbecue sauce is distinguished by its noticeably thicker consistency and emphasis on sweetness.
 That's because this style of sauce is built upon thick tomato sauce, chunks of vegetables, and lots of sugar.
 Many popular commercial brands are based on this Kansas City recipe.
-It’s most popular among amateur backyard griller's because of the availability in grocery stores (Kraft, Heinz, K.C.s Masterpiece, etc.).
-And also because the thick sauce can be applied only once and enough will remain in place to please the happy recipients of the grilled meat.
+It’s most popular among amateur backyard grillers because of grocery stores' availability (Kraft, Heinz, K.C.s Masterpiece, etc.).
+And also, because you can apply the thick sauce only once and enough will remain in place to please the happy recipients of the grilled meat.

 Finally, there are the ‘Texas’ barbecue sauce styles.
 Now, Texas is one big state, and there are several regional varieties within it.
 The most common include thick and spicy sauces that are essentially spicier variations on the Kansas City sauces.
 These are found mostly in the north and east sections of the state (Dallas).
 In western Texas, thinner sauces that feature hot peppers can be found.
 These sauces are often added only at the very end of the barbecuing or grilling process.
 And then, in southern Texas, the barbecue sauce of choice features an emphasis on Mexican spices and, of course, jalapeno peppers!
 Make sure to have a cold beverage handy to put out the fire!